 Personally, I read these reports daily.
 A few times I have known the individuals involved and more often the places these incidents have occurred.
 Perhaps you too.

 Each person either made a critical mistake or was with someone who did.
-Either way, the outcome was the same and there was great sadness to those who were close, and the sadness continues to this very day.
+Either way, the outcome was the same and there is great sadness to those who were close, and the sadness continues to this very day.

 We, at CEFS utilize the time-tested lessons learned by FAA studies to counsel you and ourselves about Flight Safety and Aeronautical Decision-making.